segmind/cral-docs/install/docker.md

 The Jupyter Notebook is running at: http://127.0.0.1:8888/?token=xxxxx
 ```
-Open up the above link in a browser to create and run notebooks on your machine.
+Open the above link in a browser to create and run notebooks on your machine.

-> Note that Nvidia Driver and Nvidia Container Toolkit are needed to add NVIDIA® GPU support to Docker.
+> Note that the NVIDIA Driver and NVIDIA Container Toolkit are needed to add NVIDIA® GPU support to Docker.
 {.is-warning}
-## Installing Nvidia Container Toolkit for GPU Support
+## Installing NVIDIA Container Toolkit for GPU Support
-To install the Nvidia Container Toolkit for Ubuntu 16.04/18.04, run the following commands.
+To install the NVIDIA Container Toolkit for Ubuntu 16.04/18.04, run the following commands.

 ```
 # Add the package repositories